 This development has also led to the increased complexity of Luxembourg fund structures, comprising, in the same jurisdiction, various layers, including parallel entities, feeders, co-investment and carry entities, depending on investors' or managers' needs.
+In this context, the modernisation in 2023 of the Luxembourg toolbox for investment funds and fund managers, by also providing greater consistency among Luxembourg fund regimes in the context of the democratisation of alternative investment funds, has further helped to reinforce Luxembourg's position as a jurisdiction of first choice for private equity fund managers.

 Furthermore, in the context of the so-called 'retailisation' of alternative investment funds, there is an increased interest of fund managers to structure and offer open-ended private asset funds to broaden their investor base and target the non-institutional type of investors, which include private banking clients.
-This trend is expected to continue in 2023, and also in light of the upcoming revamp of the European long-term investment fund regime.
+This trend is expected to continue in 2025, notably in light of the application from 10 January 2024 of the European long-term investment fund (ELTIF) Regulation 2.0, adopted on 15 February 2023, which is expected to continue to increase the attractiveness of the ELTIF regime in Luxembourg, with currently more than 60 per cent of all ELTIFs launched being Luxembourg based.